Skip to main content

 • Without --diff-installed (Default): Generates and displays the execution plan (the sequence of steps) that krateoctl would perform based on the resolved configuration (including overrides and profiles).

-• Use this to preview the installation workflow.
+• Use this to preview the installation workflow and verify that your profile overrides are correctly interpreted.

 • Useful for verifying that your configuration, profiles, and flags (like --type) are correctly interpreted.